Generates an alternative reference sequence over the specified interval.

 Snps from this file are used as a mask (inserting N's in the sequence) when constructing the alternate reference (regardless of whether they overlap a variant site).

-If specified, heterozygous SNP sites will be output using IUPAC codes
+If specified, heterozygous SNP sites will be output using IUPAC ambiguity codes given the genotypes for this sample

 Input VCF file